Video Recording with Phones and Tablets

 Record at least six seconds of each shot.
 Then add a few seconds more because you can’t know while you’re filming how much of the shot you’ll need to use during editing.

 Mobile device software such as iMovie can be useful for the most basic edits, but may be inadequate if you want to cover the interview with other shots, add captions and music, or if your story is complex.
 For such projects, consider a more professional editing option.

 - The Adobe Creative Suite is available free to UMass departments, faculty, and staff and includes the professional editing software Adobe Premiere Pro.

 - In addition to cameras, lights, and microphones for recording, the Digital Media Lab in the W.E.B.
 Du Bois Library has workstations with Final Cut Pro X editing software.

-- You could also consider buying inexpensive, easy-to-use software such as VideoPad Video Editor (free).
+- You could also consider downloading free software such as Avid Media Composer First, and VideoPad Video Editor (free) .